godotengine/godot-docs/classes/class_os.rst

 Use :ref:`ProjectSettings.globalize_path<class_ProjectSettings_method_globalize_path>` to convert a ``res://`` or ``user://`` path into a system path for use with this method.

-\ **Note:** This method is implemented on Android, iOS, HTML5, Linux, macOS and Windows.
+\ **Note:** This method is implemented on Android, iOS, Web, Linux, macOS and Windows.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`